crillab/pyxai/README.md

 ### Installing PyXAI (Mac OS)

-PyXAI is currently compatible with Mac OS but without PyPi, see the installation (alternative) by Cloning from GitHub section for more details.
+PyXAI is currently partially compatible with Mac OS but without PyPi (see this section).
+You can also use a docker container that runs a jupyter notebook with all features.
 ### Installing PyXAI (Windows)

-PyXAI is currently not compatible with windows (work in progress).
+PyXAI is currently not compatible with Windows (work in progress).
+Instead, you can use a docker container with PyXAI inside.
 ### Updating the Version of PyXAI (for PyPi)

 For updating your version of PyXAI, simply execute: